Tommy Lloyd and son Liam to compete at NCAA Tournament for Gonzaga and Grand Canyon

 "We want to keep playing and stay together to keep playing," Tommy said.
 "Our focus is on trying to play together as long as we can together."

-Both rooting each other on, and Liam always having a special place in his heart for that team he grew up around, even though he's at a different school.
+Both are rooting each other on, as Liam always has a special place in his heart for the team he grew up around even though he's at a different school.

 "I'm always a Zag at heart," Liam said.